ufcw_logo.jpg

 My store is in Zone 2.
 What does taking action look like for me in my store?

 Not all Safeway meat, deli, and seafood members have the ability to formally strike.
-In the coming weeks, we will be providing other ways members in Zone 2 can show their solidarity and support throughout BC and throughout UFCW Local 247.
+In the coming weeks, if we are in a strike situation, we will be providing other ways members in Zone 2 can show their solidarity and support throughout BC and throughout UFCW Local 247.

 We also encourage Zone 2 members to contact us at ufcw@ufcw247.com if there are ways they would like to get involved in supporting Zone 1 members.